-“When it’s not on-chain it didn’t happen” – after a lot of speculation on Web3, its pitfalls and opportunities, it feels we keep scratching the surface.
+“When it’s not on-chain, it didn’t happen” – after a lot of speculation on Web3, its pitfalls, and opportunities, it feels like we keep scratching the surface.
 What could be our communal stance regarding the idea of moving towards a protocol economy?
 Does everything need to become a transaction?
 Or should we be consciously rolling back to a less digitally connected world?

 ┣╺Topic 3: Fluid state of IoT

-A topic which will never grow old.
-We find ourselves to keep using the term IoT to refer to products that are internet connected.
-At the same time, this idea has become so standard … why even bother refering to IoT at all?
-Or do we need be more aware than ever that someting is digitally connected?
+A topic that will never grow old.
+We find ourselves to keep using the term IoT to refer to internet-connected products.
+At the same time, this idea has become so standard … why even bother referring to IoT at all?
+Or do we need to be more aware than ever that something is digitally connected?

 ┣╺Topic 4: Agency and AI

-AI systems seem to be popping up allover the place.
+AI systems seem to be popping up all over the place.
 What relation should we build with these systems?
-Several examples show that AI supported design can work very well, but don’t we risk loosing agency as creatives or as people in general?
-Time to put some heads together and learn about each other’s first hand experiences.
+Several examples show that AI-supported design can work very well, but don’t we risk losing agency as creatives or as people in general?
+Time to put some heads together and learn about each other’s first-hand experiences.

 ┣╺Topic n: Your topic here